0x2447196/raypeatarchive/README.md

 An effort to transcribe every interview with Dr. Raymond Peat.

-Transcripts were generated using `whisper.cpp`.
+Initial transcripts were generated using `whisper.cpp`.